breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 ## Getting started

-> [!WARNING]
->
-> Neither onboarding via Replit nor installing locally are ready yet.
-While they are baking, follow these steps for an in-tree setup:
->
-> - Check out and set up the monorepo following steps in [DEVELOPING.md](https://github.com/breadboard-ai/breadboard/blob/main/DEVELOPING.md#getting-started)
->
-> - Navigate to `packages/breadboard-web` from the root of the repo
->
-> - Pick back up at "Set up the environment".

 There are two ways to get started with Breadboard: fork a Replit project or install Breadboard locally.

 ### Fork a Replit project

-Go to Breadboard Replit Project (TOOD: URL) and click "Fork".
+Go to [Breadboard Starer Project](https://replit.com/@dglazkov/Breadboard-Starter-Project) and click "Fork".
 This will create roughly the setup that you'll have if you install Breadboard locally.

 ### Install locally